Sleep Better. Live Better.

 Difficulty falling asleep, staying asleep, or waking too early despite adequate opportunity for rest.

-A condition where the airway repeatedly collapses during sleep, causing breathing pauses and oxygen drops.
+A breathing disorder where the airway collapses repeatedly during sleep, causing oxygen levels to drop.

-A neurological breathing disorder where the brain temporarily stops sending signals to the breathing muscles.
+A neurological condition in which the brain intermittently stops sending signals to breathing muscles.

 Narcolepsy

-A neurological disorder causing excessive daytime sleepiness and sudden sleep attacks.
+A neurological sleep disorder causing excessive daytime sleepiness and sudden sleep episodes.

-An uncomfortable urge to move the legs during rest that interferes with sleep.
+An uncomfortable urge to move the legs during rest that disrupts sleep onset.

 Circadian Rhythm Disorders

-Disruptions of the body’s internal clock affecting sleep timing.
+Misalignment between the body’s internal clock and sleep schedule.

 Parasomnias

-Abnormal behaviors during sleep such as sleepwalking, night terrors, or REM behavior disorder.
+Abnormal sleep behaviors such as sleepwalking, night terrors, or REM sleep behavior disorder.

-Sleep apnea is one of the most common and serious sleep disorders.
+Sleep apnea is one of the most common yet underdiagnosed sleep disorders.

-It occurs when breathing repeatedly stops during sleep, causing fragmented sleep and reduced oxygen levels.
+During sleep, breathing repeatedly stops or becomes shallow, leading to fragmented sleep and reduced oxygen levels.

 Common Symptoms